bSchnepp/WordCount/README.md

 # WordCount
-Quickly count occurences of non-trivial in a file
+Quickly count occurences of non-trivial words in a file

 ## Usage
 The program takes in two arguments: a file to look through, and a floor on number of occurences.